JasonMcCoy/Pokemon-Go-Custom-TableView-List-Exercise/README.md

-# Pokemon-Go-Custom-TableView-List-Exercise - This is an app that will show a list of my top 5 favorite pokemon
+# Pokemon-Go-Custom-TableView-List-Exercise - This is an app that will show a list of my top 5 favorite pokemon.
 # By Jason McCoy

+This is an app that will show a list of my top 5 favorite pokemon.

 Here is what my final xcode setup looks like: